 Field-hunting tip

-Look in metamorphosed limestones and dolomites country — that is the host setting where humite typically forms.
+Look in metamorphosed limestones and dolomites country, the host setting where humite typically forms.
 If you start seeing calcite, dolomite, spinels in float, you are in the right ground.
 Field specimens usually show a granular, compact masses, or small rounded orthorhombic crystals habit, so train your eye for that shape before scanning the outcrop.